 14.22.
-It is necessary to look a little more closely than the procedures set out in Part I, Chapter 5 for acceptance of the customer.
-It is important to check the history of the company and to carry out reputational checks about the standing of the company, its representatives and shareholders.
+It is necessary to look more closely than the procedures set out in Part I, Chapter 5 for acceptance of the customer.
+It is important to check the history of the customer and to carry out reputational checks about its business and representatives and shareholders.

-14.23.
+- 14.23.
 In corporate finance transactions, when a mandate is issued or an engagement letter is signed is the point at which the firm enters into a formal relationship with the customer.
-However, it is common for a firm to begin providing advice or enter into negotiations with a customer before a mandate or engagement letter has been signed.

-- 14.24.
-A firm should determine when it is appropriate to undertake customer due diligence on a prospective customer.
-In all cases, however, the firm should ensure that it has completed appropriate customer due diligence prior to entering into a legally binding agreement with the customer to undertake the corporate finance activity. - 14.25.
-Where a mandate or engagement letter is not entered into until some time after the commencement of the relationship, a firm is not required to obtain another form of evidence confirming the customer's agreement to enter into the relationship with the firm prior to the signing of the mandate, provided it is satisfied that those individuals with whom it is dealing have authority to represent the company. - 14.26.
+However, it is common for a firm to begin discussions with a customer before a mandate or engagement letter has been signed. - 14.24.
+A firm should determine when it is appropriate to undertake customer due diligence on a prospective customer and where applicable any beneficial owners, but this must be before the establishment of a business relationship.
+In all cases, however, the firm must ensure that it has completed appropriate customer due diligence prior to entering into a legally binding agreement with the customer to undertake the corporate finance activity. - 14.25.
+Where, having completed customer due diligence, a mandate or engagement letter is not entered into until some time after the commencement of the relationship, a firm is not required to obtain another form of evidence confirming the customer's agreement to the relationship with the firm prior to the signing of the mandate, provided it is satisfied that those individuals with whom it is dealing have authority to represent the customer. - 14.26.
 Whilst not an AML requirement, if the relationship is conducted, either initially or subsequently, with non-board members, the firm should satisfy itself at an early stage that the board has approved the relationship by seeking formal notification of the non-board members' authority to act on behalf of the company they represent.